 The Division of Pediatric Critical Care employs faculty with a wide array of interests and areas of expertise, including pediatric anesthesia, ECMO, apheresis, and toxicology.
 Together, they work with the WCHOB’s Pediatric Transport Team to bring the sick and injured children of the area to our hospital safely and efficiently, by ambulance, helicopter, and fixed-wing aircraft.
 Our critical care team also works side-by-side with the WCHOB’s Rapid Response Team, mobilizing personnel quickly and effectively to those children in need of additional support on the general pediatric wards.

-The Division of Pediatric Critical Care is part of UBMD Pediatrics and affiliated with the University at Buffalo School of Medicine and Biomedical Sciences.
+The Division of Pediatric Critical Care is part of UBMD Pediatrics and affiliated with the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo.
 The training of energetic, young physicians is at the heart of the division’s educational mission, and residents in the fields of categorical Pediatrics, Pediatric and Adult Emergency Medicine, and Anesthesiology all experience rotations through the WCHOB PICU.
 Bringing together such a diverse collection of backgrounds and aspirations allows for the faculty and staff to tailor the educational opportunities afforded by the ICU to its trainees, and for those trainees to leave their individual footprint on the unit.